Table of contents

 Dogs and cars

-Never, no matter what the reason, NEVER leave your pet in your car, even if only for a few minutes.
-It can be scorching hot sunshine outside, but the temperatures will be even higher inside the car, even with the window left ajar.
+Never, no matter the reason, NEVER leave your pet in your car, even if only for a few minutes.
+It can be scorching sunshine outside, but the temperatures will be even higher inside the vehicle, even with the window left ajar.
 If your dog can’t go with you, leave him at home.

 Keep the house cool

 If you need to leave your dog “home alone”, make sure he has a cool place to rest and sleep.
 If necessary, close the curtains and turn on a cool air fan.
 Your dog will cool himself by panting, so the best way to relieve overheating is to provide cooler air.
 Your dog will not sweat like you do when he is excessively hot.